 All Free, Full-Length ACT Practice Tests

-Priced at about $25, this official prep book is definitely the best resource for realistic ACT practice questions.
-Don't bother using Kaplan or The Princeton Review for practice tests—their quality is far inferior to the tests created by ACT, Inc.
+This official prep book is definitely the best resource for realistic ACT practice questions.
+Don't bother using Kaplan or The Princeton Review for practice tests, as their quality is far inferior to the tests created by ACT, Inc.

-The 2018 edition includes three full-length ACT practice tests with essay prompts.
-However, these tests are the same as those in the 2016-17 edition and also have a lot of overlap with the free PDFs above, so you might want to consider buying a copy of the third edition (which has five unique practice tests) instead.
+The 2022-2023 edition includes six full-length ACT practice tests with essay prompts.
+One of these tests is new to this edition, but the other five are the same as in the 2021-2022 edition (which has all the same tests as the 2020-2021 version).
+Therefore, if you're looking to purchase multiple ACT prep books to get access to more practice tests, you might want to consider buying a copy of the third edition (which has five unique practice tests) in addition to the 2022-2023 edition for extra practice.

 How to Use Official ACT Tests: 4 Tips

-Because each ACT practice test takes about four hours to complete, it's important you get the most out of each test.
-Below, we go over some important tips to keep in mind when taking the tests.
+Because each ACT practice test takes about four hours to complete, it's important for you to get the most out of every one you take.
+Below, we go over some important tips to keep in mind when taking these official ACT practice tests.

 But before we get to our tips, it's worth reiterating that practice tests can't be used to address all possible ACT problems.
 If you're struggling to understand certain concepts, for example, you'll need to make sure you're brushing up on your content review and learning difficult topics from scratch.
 So while ACT practice tests are an excellent way to track your progress, they certainly aren't the only resources out there!